space-wizards/docs/src/en/proposals/thief.md

 When appear, the Thief gains 1 new item, "Pickpocket's Bag", which allows you to choose your play style by giving you starter gear.

-## Pacifism
-The thief has the pacifism perk, which prevents him from using weapons.

 ## Customizable play style
 Inside the Thief's backpack, there are 3 things by default:
 1) Thief's Gloves, which allow you to steal things from people unnoticed